ianrenton/ianrenton.com/projects/index.md

   	url="/projects/field-spotter"
   	image="/img/projects/field-spotter/banner-small.png"
-  	image-alt="A geographic display with some markers, alongside a project logo" description="An easy-to-use, mobile-first Amateur Radio spotting tool for POTA, SOTA & WWFF.
+  	image-alt="A geographic display with some markers, alongside a project logo" description="An easy-to-use, mobile-first Amateur Radio spotting tool for outdoor activities such as POTA, SOTA & WWFF.
 It provides a geographical and band position display, with filtering, to allow you to easily find park-to-park and summit-to-summit contacts." readmore-text="Read about the project &rarr;" url2="https://fieldspotter.radio" readmore-text2="Use the web application &rarr;"